 This bill modifies wage discrimination law and creates new provisions regarding transparency in wages and promotions.
 It removes the authority of the Department of Labor and Employment (CDLE) to enforce sex-based wage discrimination complaints and allows a person to commence a civil action in district court within two years of a violation.
+A person aggrieved by a violation may obtain relief for back pay for the entire time the violation continued for up to three years.
 A wage differential is allowed where the employer can demonstrate that the wage differential is based on a seniority or merit system, or a system that measures earnings by quantity or quality of production.
 Employers are prohibited from seeking the wage history of a prospective employee; discriminating or retaliating against a prospective employee for failing to disclose his or her wage history; or prohibiting an employee from disclosing wage information.
 Employers who violate sex-based wage discrimination law are liable for economic damages and equitable relief and the employee's reasonable costs, including attorney fees and other legal expenses.
+The director of the CDLE is authorized to create and administer a process to accept and mediate complaints and to provide legal resources concerning alleged sex-based wage discrimination violations.

 The bill also requires employers to make reasonable efforts to notify all current employees of promotion opportunities on the same day and prior to making a promotion decision.
-Employers are required to disclose an hourly wage rate or range for all job postings.
+Employers are required to disclose the hourly or salary compensation or a range of hourly or salary compensation for all job postings.
 The CDLE has the authority to enforce the wage and promotion transparency provisions and employers are subject to penalties of \$500 to \$10,000 per violation.
-If an employee who brings suit for wage discrimination also demonstrates a violation of the wage and promotion transparency provisions, the court may order appropriate relief, including a presumption that records not kept by the employer can be considered evidence that the violation was not made in good faith.
+If an employee who brings suit for wage discrimination also demonstrates a violation of the wage and promotion transparency provisions, the court may order appropriate relief, including a rebuttable presumption that records not kept by the employer can be considered evidence that the violation was not made in good faith.